AnthonyAnicotte/BSQ/README.md

 Update Log:

+April 3rd, 2019 :
+- Increased by 99% the speed for empty maps

 April 1st, 2019 :
 - Divided by 2 the execution time for empty maps
 - Added a bash-tester